Kaviyarasu24/Project/Intelliprompt_assistant_for_pc/README.md

 # Prompt Assistant for Windows 10

-A Simple Voice Assistant that can perform tasks or services for you based on verbal commands.
+A Simple Prompt Assistant that can perform tasks or services for you based on textual commands.

 Set  GEMINI_API_KEY as environmental variable in your system to use this application.
 You can get your API key from google android studio with your google account.